Ebby12/My-Chat_APP/README.md

 3. Once connected, you can start sending and receiving messages in real-time.
 4. The chat history will be displayed in the chat window, showing the timestamp, and message content.

+# Acknowledgements
+The Java Chat Application frontend was developed with the help of various open-source libraries and resources.
+Special thanks to the React community and the developers behind MUI (Material-UI) and StompJS for their contributions.